wp-plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate ids by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 1.6 Premium =
+* Choose new Calendar Themes
+* Duplicate Events
+* Create Print View
+* Add location details that allow latitude and longitude for areas poorly covered by Google Maps
+* Turn on/off autocomplete for addresses
+* See more intuitive views of multi-day events on weekly and monthly calendars
+* Calendar administration role to allow for dedicated calendar application
+* Security updates
+* Bug fixes

+= Version 1.6 =
+* Create Print View
+* Turn on/off autocomplete for addresses
+* See more intuitive views of multi-day events on weekly and monthly calendars
+* Security updates
+* Bug Fixes

 = Version 1.5 =
 * Added daily view
 * Various bug fixes